 Mr. Israel has spoken and written extensively about environmental law issues.
 He is a principal author of "Natural Resource Damages: A Guide to Litigating and Resolving NRD Cases," (ABA, 2019), the definitive treatise on NRD claims.
 Brian is also the co-editor of the recently published book (ABA 2023), “Environmental, Social, Governance: The Professional’s Guide to the Law and Practice of ESG.”
 For nearly twenty years, Brian has maintained and regularly updated the State-by-State Guide to NRD Programs in All 50 States and Puerto Rico.
 Mr. Israel hosts and chairs the annual Advanced Conference on Litigating Natural Resource Damages (sponsored by Law Seminars International).
 He is the author of the "Natural Resource Damages" chapter in the Environmental Law Practice Guide (Gerrard, ed.).
 Mr. Israel has published on many other environmental law topics including environmental enforcement, corporate liability, regulatory reform, trial strategy, and Superfund.
 Mr. Israel's student note, "An Environmental Justice Critique of Risk Assessment," is published in the NYU Environmental Law Journal.

-- BP, as lead counsel, in NRD matters relating to the 2010 Deepwater Horizon oil spill in the Gulf of Mexico, overseeing all legal aspects of defense, including a large team of lawyers and experts.
+- BP, as lead counsel, in NRD matters relating to the 2010 Deepwater Horizon oil spill in the Gulf of Mexico, overseeing all legal and evidentiary aspects, including a large team of lawyers and experts.
 Mr. Israel successfully negotiated a global consent decree with the US Department of Justice, the Department of Interior, NOAA, Louisiana, Mississippi, Alabama, Florida, and Texas, resulting in a final resolution of BP's NRD and CWA liability stemming from the Deepwater Horizon incident.
 In addition, in 2011, Mr. Israel negotiated a novel $1 billion "early restoration" agreement allowing restoration to begin prior to the completion of the NRD assessment.

 - Dow Chemical, as lead NRD counsel, representing the company at the Tittabawassee River and Saginaw River outside of Midland, Michigan.
 Mr. Israel successfully negotiated a consent decree resolving Dow's NRD liability at the site.

 - Multi-national agricultural corporation related to potential NRD claims resulting from phosphate mining operations in the western United States.
 Mr. Israel is representing the company in all aspects of the Natural Resource Damages Assessment.